fbpx

 Pay close attention to social

-It’s well-known that social media can make news of a crisis spread like wildfire.
-It can also be the point of origin.
-Whether it’s an unflattering hashtag on Instagram or a retweeted video on Twitter, a crisis can escalate rapidly when the algorithm boosts the visibility of the story.
+It’s well-known that social media can spread news of a crisis and be its point of origin.
+Whether it’s an unflattering hashtag on Instagram or a retweeted video on Twitter, a crisis can escalate rapidly when the algorithm boosts the story’s visibility.

 As a preventative measure, regularly update your social media keywords and dedicate a team member to monitor the coverage.
 This will be critical in detecting the early signs of a crisis.
 For best results, adjust your searches regularly, use automated alerts, and review posts mentioning your brand.